Stopping the flow of illicit diamonds and mining.

-For people who had been regularly buying diamonds or had performed some research in diamond shopping, you might had came across the term “Kimberley Process Certification Scheme” or KPCS.
+For people who had been regularly buying diamonds or had performed some research in diamond shopping, you might have come across the term “Kimberley Process Certification Scheme” or KPCS.

-The organization was established in 2003 and participating countries began to implement its rules to stem the flow of illicit diamonds used by rebel forces in Africa.
+The KPCS scheme was enforced in 2003 and participating countries began to implement its rules to stem the flow of illicit diamonds used by rebel forces in Africa.

 To date, the KPCS has 51 participants representing 77 countries including the European Union.
-In total, the members in the KPCS account for about 99.8% of the global production of rough stones.
+In total, the member countries in the KPCS account for about 99.8% of the global production of rough stones.

-In order to certify shipments of roughs, the KPCS imposes extensive prerequisites from its members so that only legitimate and “conflict free” diamonds enter the trade.
-These gemstones are given a certificate and are considered “clean” as they could be accurately tracked from its origin to the point of import/export.
+In order to certify shipments of roughs, the KPCS imposes extensive regulations from its members so that only legitimate and “conflict free” diamonds enter the trade.
+These gemstones are given a certificate and are considered “clean” if they could be accurately tracked from its origin to the point of import/export.

 Blood diamonds, or conflict diamonds/war diamonds, are usually produced by forced labor where men, women and children work under the threat of oppression and slaughter.

-In underhand dealings and illegal smuggling, these diamonds are used by warlocks and rebel forces to fund military operations and purchase arms.
+In underhand dealings and illegal smuggling, these diamonds were used by warlocks and rebel forces to fund military operations and purchase arms.

-When the inhumane working conditions and terrible violence involved were exposed, blood diamonds became a major human rights issue in the Western world and cartels like De Beers suffered a huge public backlash.
+When the inhumane working conditions and terrible violence involved were exposed, blood diamonds became a major human rights issue in the Western world.
+As a result, cartels like De Beers suffered a huge backlash and public relations storm.

 The Kimberly Process requires participating members of each nation to certify that all rough diamond exports are accompanied by proper documentation.
 In turn, this documentation trail helps retail customers know that the jewelry they are purchasing comes from legitimate and conflict-free sources.